BISrat3/Soccer-frontend/README.md

 - As a user, I would like to be able to search for players by their name, so that i can more easily find the player and knows his/her profile.

 ### Stretch Goals
-## Authentication
-- User must sign in to search for specific player.
+- Users will be able to sign in to search for a specific player.
 - Authenticated user can give comments to the players and edit their comments.
 - User can view others comments.